Krivichi

 Name:

-The name derives from the Krivichi tribe, one of the tribal unions of Early East Slavs between the 6th and the 12th centuries.
+The name derives from the Krivichi tribe, one of the tribal unions of Early East Slavs between the 6th and 12th centuries.

 Russian: